For the love of trains

 In the Twin Cities, however, more than 700 members of the nonprofit Friends of the 261 have managed to keep a 1944 Milwaukee Road steam locomotive and a fleet of vintage cars operating.
 They offer fall-color excursions to Duluth or down the Mississippi River to Winona, in collaboration with Amtrak.

-Rail fans come from all over the nation to volunteer as engineers, conductors and brakemen on the runs, says Judy Sandberg of Shoreview, administrator of Friends of the 261.
+Rail fans come from all over the nation to volunteer as engineers, conductors and brakemen on the runs, said Judy Sandberg of Friends of the 261.

-"It's history, it's fun, it's keeping something alive that's a dying thing," she says.
+"It's history, it's fun, it's keeping something alive that's a dying thing," she said.
 "It's a huge challenge."

-Teams of avid volunteers also keep passenger trains running in Duluth, Boone, Iowa; and the Wisconsin towns of Osceola, Spooner, North Freedom, East Troy and Laona.
+Teams of avid volunteers also keep passenger trains running in Duluth, Boone, Iowa; and the Wisconsin towns of Osceola, Trego, North Freedom, East Troy and Laona.

 From these towns, vintage trains traverse scenic routes on tourist excursions, many of which also include lunches, stops for pizza, even marshmallow roasts and murder mysteries.